akchoudhary1114773136aA/TradeSphere/README.md

-# STOCKLY — Full-Stack Stock Market Application
+# TradeSphere — Full-Stack Stock Market Application

-STOCKLY is a full-stack stock market simulation platform built with the MERN stack (MongoDB, Express, React, Node.js).
+TradeSphere is a full-stack stock market simulation platform built with the MERN stack (MongoDB, Express, React, Node.js).
 It is split into **three independently running applications** that must all be started to use the platform.

 ---